Welcome to the Parenting Portal for Surrey Police and Sussex Police.

 Not enough people make use of their KIT/SPLIT days.
 You have the option of coming back to work for a maximum of 10 days whilst on maternity/adoption leave and 20 days for Shared Parental Leave.
 These 10/20 days can be used at any time during your leave period.
 Do note that they are provided as days and not in hours.
 Therefore, regardless of how many hours you work on one day, be that 1 or 24 hours, you will have used one of your KIT/SPLIT days.
 You will be paid for the hours you work on a KIT/SPLIT day

-KIT/SPLIT days are useful for training courses, tidying up e-mails, completing NCALT and most importantly give you the opportunity to integrate back in to your team, making that return to work a much smoother experience.
-Please see the SBS/HR Processes section for more information.
+KIT/SPLIT days are useful for training courses, tidying up emails, completing mandatory online training and most importantly give you the opportunity to integrate back in to your team, making your return to work a much smoother experience.
+Please see the 'While on Parenting Leave' section for more information.

 Yes – You will need to firstly discuss this with your line manager and inform SBS with at least 21 days’ notice to be able to bring forward your return to work date.

-What are my options if I need more family leave than first anticipated?
+What are my options if I need more parenting leave than first anticipated?

-If you have taken less than your entitled family leave you are able to change your return date providing you give the appropriate length of notice (21 days for officers and 28 days for staff).
-Add annual leave and/or accrued bank holidays to the end of family leave.
+If you have taken less than your entitled Parenting Leave you are able to change your return date providing you give the appropriate length of notice (21 days for officers and 28 days for staff).
+Add annual leave and/or accrued public (bank) holidays to the end of parenting leave.
 This needs to be approved by your line manager in the usual way.

 For more information about career breaks or unpaid parental leave please contact the following for a copy of the policy and procedure:

-In the first instance you should discuss this option with your line manager and a formal request must be submitted as per the career break policy.
+In the first instance you should discuss this option with your line manager and a formal request must be submitted.

 If you are in receipt of Occupational Pay you are required to return to work for one month after maternity/adoption/shared parental leave or the occupational pay (i.e. in excess of the statutory pay) needs to be repaid.
 This month can be made up either partly or entirely of annual leave, etc.